Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ```

 ## Measurements
-The consumers reading the messages can be activated with a special flag to enable latency calculation.
-In this case, the difference between the timestamp in the message (for string messages, the timestamp value is in the first 23 characters, for JSON messages, there is a specific field) and the reception time is calculated for each message.
-In all tests, the message source and the clients configured for latency calculation, which were only 5 sessions in the tests, are run on the same machine.
-The real massive traffic will be generated by other instances of the Client Simulator running on different machines, which do not analyze latencies.
+Consumers can be configured with a special flag to enable latency calculation.
+When enabled, the consumer calculates the difference between the message timestamp (extracted from the first 23 characters for string messages or a specific field for JSON messages) and the reception time for each message.

-These values are passed to an instance of the StatisticsManager class, which collects all the information from all client sessions and processes the statistics.
+It's important to note that during testing, both the message source and latency-calculating clients (a very small subset of total sessions) were run on the same machine.
+Real-world, high-volume traffic will be generated by separate Client Simulator instances on different machines that will not perform latency analysis.

-A report is produced to the console every minute; here is an example:
+These latency values are then passed to the StatisticsManager class, which collects data from all client sessions and processes the statistics.
+A report is generated to the console every minute.
+An example is shown below:
 ```sh
 Test Duration: 0 Hours 24 minutes and 0 seconds
 Number of samples: 6335